mdecourcy/baymesh-mqtt-bot/docs/observability.md

 - If Prometheus runs in Docker, ensure `host.docker.internal` (or host IP) resolves inside the container—`extra_hosts: ["host.docker.internal:host-gateway"]` is already set in the compose file.

+### Logs ingestion (systemd journal)

+- Promtail scrapes the host systemd journal and ships to Loki.
+- Ensure the journal is available at `/var/log/journal` (persistent journal).
+- Loki is provisioned as a Grafana data source.
+- Query in Grafana Explore:
+  - `{job="systemd-journal", systemd_unit="meshtastic-stats-bot.service"}`
+  - Add filters for `host` as needed.

 ### Grafana setup